darfink/chakracore-rs/jsrt-sys/README.md

 # `jsrt-sys`

-This is a library for the [JSRT runtime](https://goo.gl/1F6Gi1), an API used for embedding Microsoft's ChakraCore into applications.
+This is a library for the [JavaScript Runtime (JSRT)](https://goo.gl/1F6Gi1), an API used for embedding Microsoft's ChakraCore into applications.
 This library handles static and/or dynamic linking of the runtime, and generates rust bindings (on the fly) for the interface.
 The entire API is generated and accessable (except for the functions used for debugging, those are not yet available on Unix OSes).

 A *Hello World* example can be found in [src/lib.rs](https://github.com/darfink/jsrt-rs/blob/master/jsrt-sys/src/lib.rs).